About the Interfaculty Sports Championship

 We want players of all skill levels

 We have players with different skill levels.
 The teams that succeed are those that train hard and are passionate about the sport, not necessarily those with the most talented players.
-We have players who are regional representatives in their sport and some who are just re-living their high school days by getting back into a sport that they were passionate about.
+We have players who are national and regional representatives in their sport and some who are just re-living their high school days by getting back into a sport that they were passionate about.

 Head along to your faculty team trainings and give it a go!